withastro/roadmap/proposals/reduce-package-install-size.md

 # Adoption strategy

-Install renderers used in existing Astro config.
+- Document the need to install renderers used in existing Astro configs, codemod possible.

-TODO:
-- If we implement this proposal, how will existing Astro developers adopt it?
-- Is this a breaking change?
-Can we write a codemod?
-- Can we provide a runtime adapter library for the original API it replaces?
-- How will this affect other projects in the Astro ecosystem?
+- TODO

 # Unresolved questions
 Amount of packages > package depth also influences install speed significantly?